 How to Pass Driving Test NSW Know the Test Track

 Each RMS testing centre has a number of test tracks and one of those test tracks is randomly selected for you to be tested on.
 Because each test track is different you will be tested on different driving skills on different test tracks.
-For example you will be tested on dual lane roundabouts at Penrith, whereas their are no dual lane roundabouts in Richmond.
+For example you will be tested on dual lane roundabouts at Penrith, whereas there are no dual lane roundabouts in Richmond.
 Therefore you will not be tested on dual lane roundabouts in Richmond, instead Richmond has a railway crossing.

-Whilst the test is scheduled to last for 45 minutes you have to complete the test track and perform the required manouvres.
+Whilst the test is scheduled to last for 45 minutes you have to complete the test track and perform the required manoeuvres.
 Because your test may take more than the allocated time due to traffic or road works don’t worry if the test takes longer.

 At the end of the test the examiner will give you your results.

 - Learn how to pass the driving test from someone who actually knows what is in the test.
 Taking lessons from someone who did a driving test 20 plus years ago will improve your experience.
 However it is unlikely that they will know what is in the test or how to pass the test.

 - Do a trial driving test with a local driving instructor to make sure you are ready for the test.
 Because you do not want to find out during the test that you are not ready for the test.